ThinleyYC/TravelPlannerSystems-Requirements/README.md

 # Travel-Planner-Requirements
 Requirement specification tracking for a travel planner app

-Github Wiki and Issues was used to track requirements
+GitHub Wiki wasused for requirement specification and GitHub Issues was used to track requirements